furmanlukasz/glsl-pipe-SpookySkull/README.md

 - Backend integration with Local LLMv2 Endpoint for speech processing and analytics.

 ### MediaPipe Facial Landmarking
-- Real-time facial landmark detection using MediaPipe.
+- Real-time facial landmark detection with head tracking using MediaPipe.
 - The skull in the scene mimics the user's head orientation, bringing a personalized interactive experience.
 - GPU accelerated for a seamless experience.